best in class

 Type: Vibrator | Material: Silicone and ABS plastic | App compatibility vs non-app compatibility: App compatible

-Those in long-distance relationships might want to try a rabbit-style vibrator from high-tech vibrator line Lovense, which Madeline Cooper, a clinical social worker and therapist who specializes in sexuality and relationships, recommended to us, because it is app-compatible.
-Cooper notes that the app has video-chat accessibility, which can be used while you’re operating the toy.
+Those in long-distance relationships might want to try a rabbit-style vibrator from high-tech vibrator line Lovense, which Madeline Cooper, a clinical social worker and therapist who specializes in sexuality and relationships, recommended to us because it is app compatible.
+The app also has video-chat accessibility, which can be used while you’re operating the toy.

 Best wearable vibrator